-The compliance function helps the management to devise and implement an effective internal control system to address the risk of non-compliance with external and internal regulations.
 The compliance function helps the Board and senior management to ensure that KLP has implemented effective procedures for compliance with the applicable rules, including the framework for effective management and control.

 The compliance function identifies, monitors and reports risks of non-compliance within KLP.
-The compliance function oversees the material risks linked to non-compliance in the Group, and is an active 'sparring partner' to the Board, management and staff within KLP in relation to the operational handling of non-compliance risk.
+In particular, the compliance function monitors the material risks linked to non-compliance in the Group, and is an active 'sparring partner' to the Board, management and staff within KLP in relation to the operational handling of non-compliance risk.

-The compliance function works preventively by providing advice and guidance, and carries out control activities to ensure that the internal control within the business is effective.
-However, its activities are based around advice, dialogue, presence and training.
-The aim of these activities is to develop an organisation structure in which compliance with the framework has an intrinsic value.
+The compliance function works preventively by providing advice, guidance and ongoing quality control when operational changes are made to regulations, and carries out control activities to ensure that internal control in the Company is effective.
+Advice, dialogue, presence and training take a high priority.
+The aim of these activities is to develop an organisation structure in which compliance with the framework is an intrinsic value.

 The head of the compliance function reports to the Group CEO and briefs the management on his/her own initiative on matters that are or could be of significance to the business.
-Serious breaches of laws and regulations, or a significantly increased risk of non-compliance, must be reported without undue delay to the Group CEO and Chair of the Board.
+Serious breaches of laws and regulations, or a significantly increased risk of non-compliance, must be reported without undue delay to the Group CEO.